 PIERCE TOWNSHIP, Ohio — Police removed 46 animals from a home in Pierce Township after many of them were found to be in poor health, and the home's owner now faces charges of cruelty to animals, according to a police report.

-The report says Pierce Township police received a complaint about a home on 9 Mile Tobasco Road.
+The report says Pierce Township police received a complaint from a woman about a home on 9 Mile Tobasco Road.
 Officers visited the property on September 20, but could not contact the homeowner or get inside the residence because the property was fenced off.
 Police noted they could hear multiple dogs barking inside the home "accompanied by a strong odor of feces emanating from the residence."

 When police were able to reach Shatto, she told them she works out of town but a caregiver for the animals could meet them at the home to provide officers a walk-through of the property.